-If you’re planning a trip to the Maldives here’s what you’ll need to know and expect if you want to visit during the global coronavirus pandemic.
+If you’re planning to travel to the Maldives here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.

 What’s on offer

 This is the couples’ destination to end all others – luxury hotels set on private islands, with rooms cantilevered over the water, just in case a walk to the beach is too much effort.